Risk Factors Dashboard

 We operate in a highly competitive market and competition may adversely affect our business.

 We operate in a market that is highly competitive.
 Our competition in the contract manufacturing market includes full-service contract manufacturers and large pharmaceutical companies offering third-party manufacturing services to fill their excess capacity.
 We may also compete with the internal operations of those pharmaceutical companies that choose to source their product offerings internally.
 In addition, most of our competitors may have substantially greater financial, marketing, technical or other resources than we do.
+Moreover, additional competition may emerge, particularly in lower-cost jurisdictions such as India, which could, among other things, result in a decrease in the fees paid for our services, which may adversely affect our financial condition and results of operations.
 Moreover, additional competition may emerge, particularly in lower-cost jurisdictions such as India and China, which could, among other things, result in a decrease in the fees paid for our services, which may adversely affect our financial condition and results of operations.

 Risks Related to the Ownership of Our Common Stock